What is this medication for?

 Who should NOT take this medication?

-- is allergic to methylphenidate or any ingredients of the medication
+- are allergic to methylphenidate or any ingredients of the medication

-- has severe high blood pressure, angina, heart rhythm problems (arrhythmia), heart failure, or has recently had a heart attack
+- have severe high blood pressure, angina, heart rhythm problems (arrhythmia), heart failure, or have recently had a heart attack